Ending your endowment or whole of life with-profits policy early

 - With this option, you stop your policy early and get a cash-in (or surrender) value.

 - There are usually high charges and exit penalties when you cash in a with-profits policy.
-The company may apply a market value reduction or adjustment (called a MVR or MVA) when you cash in.
+The company might apply a market value reduction or adjustment (called a MVR or MVA) when you cash in.
 This is to make sure you don’t leave the fund with more than your fair share.

 Selling your policy